 The food has been so tasty.
 I’m in love again with bacon and cheese and avocado and homemade non-dairy mayo.
 But I’m not going hog wild on dairy, either.
 I’m still getting in all of the green things and figuring out what fats feel best to fuel my body with.
 I am eating the highest quality organic grass fed and pastured meats that I can find.
 I am just starting to post a few of my favorite recipes here on the blog – keto coffee and beef zucchini noodles are the ones I turn to most often.
 When I go out I love a bunless burger with bacon and cheese.
 My go-to snacks are celery and blue cheese dressing, macadamia nuts, or a spoonful of sunflower seed butter.
 I’ll be posting many, many more recipes here in 2017, so stay tuned.

 freedom from food addiction

 One of the best things to happen has been this freedom from the constant need to eat because I feel weak or starving.
-Obviously I was having blood sugar issues and I really, really hope that I’ve dealt with this problem upstream of any health complications.
-In that regard alone my keto experiment has be a wild success and one that happened almost immediately.
+Obviously, I was having blood sugar issues and I’ve had the humble and hopeful realization that I may have caught a very large future problem early.
+In that regard alone I consider my keto experiment to be a success.
 My ability to do intermittent fasting is a sign that my leptin can now work properly in my brain, that elevated glucose is no longer blocking its ability to tell my brain that I’m full.